Muskanjain855/100hires/research/linkedin-posts/01-ryan-law.md

 ## Article: We Analyzed 137K Sites: 97% of llms.txt Files Never Get Read
 Link: https://ahrefs.com/blog/llmstxt-study/
-Date: published on Ahrefs blog — pull exact date from the article byline
+Date: 2026-06-15
 Collected: 2026-07-06

 **Annotation:** Ahrefs-run study on llms.txt adoption/usage.
 Cited as a "97%" statistic in the research script — pull the actual methodology section before repeating the number in a playbook, since large single-number stats from vendor blogs often compress important caveats.

-**Also referenced:** Ryan Law has a course on AEO/SEO (mentioned in passing, no link supplied — find and add).
+**Also referenced:** Ryan Law has a course on AEO/SEO (mentioned in passing, no link supplied).